pyrjjvm/pyrjjvm/README.md

 I’m a junior at the University of Houston passionate about turning data into insights and building AI solutions that tackle real-world challenges.
 My experience spans computer vision, machine learning, and data-driven decision making, both in projects and hackathons.

+## 🚧 Currently Working On

+- Participating in the **RSNA Intracranial Aneurysm Detection Challenge**, applying deep learning to medical imaging.

 ## 💻 Skills

 Languages: